angoca/db2-index/Home-cont.md

 This is the second page of the index due to a limitation in GitHub wikis to 500 KB.
 I hope, I can unify them again.
+[This is the first page](home).

 # M